-Leslie is a fourth year undergraduate student at University of California, Merced majoring in human biology with a minor in economics.
+Leslie is the project manager for the Health and Communications Intervention Lab.
+She graduated from the University of California, Merced with a B.S. in Human Biology and a minor in Economics.
 She is interested in understanding how a community’s background from culture to socio-economic status influences health behaviors as well as understanding the process in deriving interventions that would promote a healthier lifestyle.
-Leslie has assisted Dr. Linda Cameron in her research on a text-based program with National Cancer Institute, and is currently assisting graduate student Paul Carroll in his restorative justice in academic institutions dissertation project.
+She has assisted Dr. Linda Cameron on various of projects such as a text-based program promoting an increase in physical activity as well as a former graduate candidate, Paul Carroll, on his dissertation for restorative justice.

 Roberto Corona is a teaching fellow and doctoral candidate in health psychology.
-He is interested in understanding how emotions, culture, coping style, and illness representations influence health decision making such as treatment adherence, screening, diet and exercise, and coping with a chronic disease.
+He is interested in understanding how emotions, culture, coping style, and illness representations influence health decision-making such as treatment adherence, screening, diet and exercise, and coping with a chronic disease.
 He is also interested in identifying factors related to health disparities including race and ethnicity, language, self and emotion regulation, and other psychosocial and cultural factors.
-Roberto has worked extensively on research assessing the cognitive and executive functioning of dementia patients and the related caregiver burden and distress; stress, coping, and sleep quality within prostate cancer survivors; and collaborated as a research consultant with researchers from the National Cancer Institutes on a text message based intervention promoting healthy diet, increased physical activity, and smoking cessation.
+Roberto has worked extensively on research assessing the cognitive and executive functioning of dementia patients and the related caregiver burden and distress; stress, coping, and sleep quality in prostate cancer survivors; and collaborated as a research consultant with researchers from the National Cancer Institutes on a text message-based intervention promoting healthy diet, increased physical activity, and smoking cessation.
 Lastly, Roberto is passionate about teaching, mentoring, and advising undergraduate students.

 Focused in Medical and Cognitive Anthropology, Arturo received his B.A. in Social Sciences at University of California at Irvine in 2006.
 Between then and entering his doctoral program in 2011 at University of California at Merced, he has held roles in the public health, health care delivery, and academic sectors addressing public policy, health communications, and health decision making.